 If adventure is on your bucket list, Canopy Walk in Lake Geneva might be what you need.
 Walk on top of the trees, zip line through the woods, and wander through an adventure course.

 This canopy tour is a whopping 2.5 hours.
-Tours are safely guided and take place between 18 and 32 feet above the ground.
+Tours are safely guided and between 18 and 32 feet above the ground.
 Talk about an adrenaline rush!
 What a great way to see Lake Geneva.

-In the winter Lake Geneva is home to Ice Castles, a magical winter wonderland.
+Lake Geneva is home to Ice Castles, a magical winter wonderland.

 Mineral Point